Innovation

 CISUTAC

-In this EU co-funded project over 25 members including EURATEX and major brands, we support the textile industry’s transition to circularity by tackling key challenges.
+In this EU co-funded project we collaborate with more than 25 partners, including EURATEX and major brands, to develop solutions supporting circularity in the textile industry.

 Cellfil Logo